mac-comp240/hw1_unique-chars/README.md

 - use asserts for your tests
 - follow the coding guidelines found on the course moodle page
 - work correctly on exhaustive test cases you have created and described
-- have all debug statements removed or commented
+- have all debug statements removed or commented.
   This means the only output should be from the error conditions, like this:

 ```